rieckpil/testing-spring-boot-applications-demystified/manuscript/01-unit-testing-boss.md

 ## Boss Strategy #1: Testing Pure Business Logic

-Let's test a realistic piece of business logic from our Shelfie application.
-Here's a price calculator that applies discounts and taxes:
+Let's test a realistic piece of business logic from our Shelfie application: a price calculator that applies discounts and taxes.

+First, we define our business rules as constants:

 ```java
 public class PriceCalculator {